ShishirPatil/gorilla/openfunctions/README.md

 ```

 ### Try Out Self-Hosting OpenFunctions on Colab
-You can try out setting up a local server to self-host the OpenFunctions model using this [Colab notebook](https://colab.research.google.com/drive/1rKbWmz6IpzHenn2-LmEnt0Zy3Mu2xwbw?usp=sharing).
+You can try out setting up a local server to self-host the OpenFunctions model using this [OpenFunctions Self-Hosted Colab notebook](https://colab.research.google.com/drive/1aBxYJ9VncxDRN1-DyMT3J-ozmCRRvSje?usp=sharing).
 Make sure you select an A100/V100 instance to run the notebook – smaller instances like T-4 do not suffice due to memory constraints.
 To remotely access the server running on the Colab instance from a local client, ngrok is used to tunnel the server ports from the Colab instance to public URLs.
 Instructions for setting up ngrok are provided in the notebook.